citp/privacy-policy-historical/s/sh/sho/shopwithmemama.com.md

-> *The following text is extracted and transformed from the shopwithmemama.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625044758id_/http%3A//shopwithmemama.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shopwithmemama.com privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120132254id_/http%3A//shopwithmemama.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Shop With Me Mama

 [](https://www.pinterest.com/pin/create/button/?url=http%3A%2F%2Fshopwithmemama.com%2Fprivacy-policy&media=&description=Privacy%20Policy)